 Bring a pot of water to a boil and, as soon as it boils, remove from the heat and plunge the tomatoes in the water.
 Leave the tomatoes in the hot water for five minutes, then drain them and immediately plunge them in a bowl of iced water.

 Peel the tomatoes, remove the seeds and collect them in a colander.
 Let them drain for at least half an hour, so that they lose most of their water.

 Now weigh the tomato pulp and collect it in a pot.
 I got 600 g of tomato pulp.
 From here you can calculate the amount of sugar needed, which will be half of the tomato pulp weight.

-Cook the tomato pulp for about 10 minutes over medium heat, then add the sugar and the chili pepper, without seeds, cut into strips.
+Cook the tomato pulp for about 10 minutes over medium heat, then add the sugar, the apple cider vinegar, the cumin powder and the chili pepper, without seeds, cut into strips.